Sreenivasan

-Sreenivasan (born 6 April 1956) is an Indian actor, screenwriter, director, dubbing artist and producer who predominantly works in Malayalam cinema.
-Sreenivasan has starred in over 225 films.
-Sreenivasan wrote the screenplays of films such as Odaruthammava Aalariyam (1984), Sanmanassullavarkku Samadhanam (1986), Gandhinagar 2nd Street (1986), Nadodikkattu (1987), Pattanapravesham (1988), Varavelpu (1989), Thalayana Manthram (1990), Sandesam (1991), Midhunam (1993), Mazhayethum Munpe (1995), Azhakiya Ravanan (1996), Oru Maravathoor Kanavu (1998), Udayananu Tharam (2005), Katha Parayumpol (2007), and Njan Prakashan (2018) among which the latter is one of the highest-grossing Malayalam films of all time.
-He has won two Kerala State Film Awards for Best Screenplay, for Sandesam and Mazhayethum Munpe.
-He has received numerous accolades including a National Film Award, two Filmfare Awards South and six Kerala State Film Awards.
+Sreenivasan (2 May 1950 – 20 December 2025) was an Indian actor, screenwriter, film director and producer who predominantly worked in Malayalam cinema.
+He starred in over 225 films.

+Sreenivasan wrote the screenplays of films such as Odaruthammava Aalariyam (1984), Sanmanassullavarkku Samadhanam (1986), Gandhinagar 2nd Street (1986), Nadodikkattu (1987), Pattanapravesham (1988), Varavelpu (1989), Thalayana Manthram (1990), Sandesam (1991), Midhunam (1993), Mazhayethum Munpe (1995), Azhakiya Ravanan (1996), Oru Maravathoor Kanavu (1998), Udayananu Tharam (2005), Katha Parayumpol (2007), and Njan Prakashan (2018), the latter being one of the highest-grossing Malayalam films of all time.
+He won two Kerala State Film Awards for Best Screenplay for Sandesam and Mazhayethum Munpe, along with several other honours including a National Film Award, two Filmfare Awards South and six Kerala State Film Awards.

-As a writer and actor, he has frequently collaborated with directors such as Priyadarshan, Sathyan Anthikad and Kamal.
+As a writer and actor, he frequently collaborated with directors such as Priyadarshan, Sathyan Anthikad and Kamal.
 As a filmmaker, he scripted and directed Vadakkunokkiyanthram (1989) and Chinthavishtayaya Shyamala (1998).
-While Vadakkunokkiyanthram (1989) won the Kerala State Film Award for Best Film, Chinthavishtayaya Shyamala (1998) won the National Film Award for Best Film on Other Social Issues and Best Popular Film Award at the 29th Kerala State Film Awards.
+Vadakkunokkiyanthram won the Kerala State Film Award for Best Film, while Chinthavishtayaya Shyamala won the National Film Award for Best Film on Other Social Issues and the Kerala State Film Award for Best Film with Popular Appeal and Aesthetic Value at the 29th Kerala State Film Awards.
 He co-produced Katha Parayumpol (2007) and Thattathin Marayathu (2012) under the banner Lumiere Film Company, along with actor Mukesh.

 Early life

-Sreenivasan was born in Patyam, a village near Thalassery in Kannur, North Malabar region of Kerala.
+Sreenivasan was born in Pattiom, a village near Kuthuparamba in Kannur district of Kerala.
 He has a sister and two brothers.
 His mother was a homemaker and his father a school teacher.
 Sreenivasan completed his formal education at Kuthuparamba Middle School and Government High School, Kadirur.
-He received a bachelor's degree in economics from PRNSS College, Mattanur.
-In 1977, Sreenivasan studied at the Film and Television Institute of Tamil Nadu, Chennai.
+He received a bachelor's degree in economics from Pazhassi Raja N. S. S. College, Mattanur.
+In 1977, he joined the Film and Television Institute of Tamil Nadu in Chennai to complete his formal training in films.

 Career

 Sreenivasan debuted in the 1976 P. A. Backer movie Manimuzhakkam.
 His first lead role was Sanghaganam (1979).
 At film school, he was enrolled by Aniyeri Prabhakaran, who later cast him in Mela (1980).
 In 1984, Sreenivasan wrote his first film, Odaruthammava Aalariyam.
 He both wrote and acted in Varavelpu, Gandhinagar 2nd Street, Nadodikkattu and its two sequels, Pattanapravesham, and Akkare Akkare Akkare.
 As a director he filmed Vadakkunokkiyanthram and Chinthavishtayaya Shyamala.
-His comedies include Aram + Aram = Kinnaram, Kinnaripuzhayoram, Mazha Peyyunnu Maddalam Kottunnu, Ponmuttayidunna Tharavu, Artham, Azhakiya Ravanan, Chithram etc.'
+His comedies include Aram + Aram = Kinnaram, Kinnaripuzhayoram, Mazha Peyyunnu Maddalam Kottunnu, Ponmuttayidunna Tharavu, Artham, Azhakiya Ravanan, and Chithram.

+Sreenivasan’s scripts in the 1980s and 1990s were profoundly successful in creating a new dimension for Malayalam cinema by way of humor to show vibrant and engaging stories of ordinary people in the simplest manner, usually with fast-paced scripts.
+Many of the characters he created, most of them taken from his real-life experience, drew the viewers into compelling narratives that kept them immersed in their journey through the movie.
+Through his satires, he addressed the challenges of unemployment and socioeconomic inequality.
+Sreenivasan portrayed diverse characters within his movies.